 Attending Anzac Day commemorations at Gallipoli is a once in a lifetime experience, but can be challenging even for young, fit and experienced travellers.
 Before deciding to attend the commemorations, it is important that you know what conditions to expect at Gallipoli.

 The commemorations are held in the Gallipoli Campaign Historical Site, a national park which has no permanent infrastructure or shelter.
-Visitors are exposed to the elements for up to, or more than 24 hours (including overnight) and must prepare for all weather conditions.
+Visitors are exposed to the elements for up to 24 hours (including overnight) and must prepare for all weather conditions.
 It can be very hot during the day and bitterly cold overnight.

-A moderate level of fitness is required as visitors can expect to walk up to 10kms over the 24-25 April period, on paved roads, uneven gravel paths, sloped and steep ground, climb stairs and be required to stand for long periods at times, including in queues for security screening and to use the amenities.
+A moderate level of fitness is required as visitors can expect to walk several kilometers over the 24-25 April period, on paved roads, uneven gravel paths, sloped and steep ground, climb stairs and be required to stand for long periods at times, including in queues for security screening and to use the amenities.

 Limited and very basic facilities including portable toilets, lighting and non-drinking water are brought into the sites for the commemorations.